 If you’re at immediate risk of becoming homeless, call the Office of Housing Stability at 617-635-4200, Monday through Friday, from 9 a.m. - 5 p.m.
 For help outside these hours, please contact BOS:311.
 You can dial 3-1-1 or call 617-635-4500.

-In 2015, Mayor Walsh released Boston’s Way Home: An Action Plan to End Veteran and Chronic Homelessness.
-Under his plan, we’ve made huge strides.Highlights:
+In 2015, the City released Boston’s Way Home: An Action Plan to End Veteran and Chronic Homelessness.
+Under this plan, we’ve made huge strides.Highlights:

 - Chronic homelessness reduced by 19 percent